SantoBraga/python_developer_dio/Praticando Desenvolvimento Web Com Python/README.md

 ## Consumindo a API do Twitter com Python:

-- API que consome a API REST do Twitter.
+- API que consome a API REST do Twitter

   - Trends:
     - Retorna 50 trending topics em ordem decrescente do Brasil.